Johnsonville Village, Connecticut: Ghost town

 In 1994, Schmitt got into a disagreement with local zoning officials and shut down the attraction, putting the property up for sale.
 Schmitt died in 1998, and his estate started selling off many of the antiques and other pieces of the property, including some of the buildings.
 Some suggest that the ghost of Schmitt roams the grounds of Johnsonville.

 A hotel developer, MJABC LLC, bought the 64-acre property in 2001.
 In 2004, MJABC filed plans for a mixed-use development on the site that included 133 upscale, single-family houses and townhouses, all built in Victorian style and with an age restriction for owners, and for keeping and restoring most of the original dozen or so buildings.
 That proposal fell apart, however, because the housing component was deemed too high-density.
 As of October 2014, MJABC LLC still owned the property and continued to pay taxes on it.
 As of April 2013, Chozick Realty, Inc. of Hartford had listed the village for just under $3 million.

 The village, which has now fallen into disrepair, was featured in an episode of the National Geographic TV series Abandoned.

 The village went up for sale at an online auction on 28 October 2014.
 The winning bid was US$1.9 million on October 30, 2014, but the deal fell through.
-On July 7, 2017, the Philippine-based independent Christian Church, Iglesia ni Cristo bought the village for $1.85 million.
+On July 7, 2017, the Philippine-based church, Iglesia ni Cristo bought the village for $1.85 million.